Perlkonig/grav-theme-knowledge-base/README.md

 This is my first theme.
 Feedback and pull requests are warmly welcomed.

 I decided to try this after a forum post asking if such a template already existed.
 The poster linked to [a theme called "knowhow" by Hero Themes](http://demo.herothemes.com/#knowhow).
-That theme inspired this one, but this one was coded completely from scratch with no reference to the original.
+That theme inspired this one, but this one was coded completely from scratch with no reference to the original code.